gugolple/PicoRV32_BasicProject/README.md

     Redone in a simplified logic in TAG: "WorkingSerialIRQSimplified".
 This follows more closely to the intentions of this GIT/proyect.

+Migration to autotools for software compilation done!
+    This has a new README.md in software explaining high level functionality.
+    The core has been solved, allowing anyone take the files and just change their source code specific needs.
+It has all the configuration and files needed for this project linked.
+    TAG: "WorkingAutotools"

 Produce a better system for understanding the status of the serial by the CPU.
     This has been accomplished, it was already given by DIN_RDY if it was kept high.
 TAG: "WorkingSerialWait".